 This inaugural ADRF event, co-convened by AISP and the Office of the Provost at Georgetown University, brought together a newly formed collective of professionals working with administrative data in the social sciences, to share approaches and foster collaborative opportunities towards “Building Foundations for Data Sharing and Ethical Use.”
 See more.

 The use of administrative data for social policy innovation presents an exciting new frontier for social policy research.
-This conference will bring together national and international scholars who are actively involved in exemplary projects that showcase the use of administrative data from a public program or government to advance social policy.
-An additional aim of this conference is to discuss the challenges of this emerging field of public-academic research practice.
+This conference brought together national and international scholars who are actively involved in exemplary projects that showcase the use of administrative data from a public program or government to advance social policy to share their work and discuss the challenges of this emerging field of public-academic research practice.
 For more information, please visit the PARC page.

 The AISP December 2014 Developing Sites Conference was held in Philadelphia, PA December 2 & 3.
 Topics discussed throughout the two day conference focused on Strategy and Sustainability and Legal Issues.
 AISP Network sites were also present and were paired with developing sites to provide IDS consultation.
 For a complete recap, please visit the December 2014 conference page.

 The AISP November 2013 Conference was held in Washington, D.C. and featured several panels with a variety of skilled participants covering the uses and abilities of integrated data systems.
 For a complete recap, please visit the November 2013 conference page.

 1st Day: Kathy Stack, Deputy Associate Director for Education, Income Maintenance, and Labor at the U.S. Office of Management and Budget, spoke about integrated data and the federal research evaluation agenda.
 Director Stack discussed several topics with our Network partners, including the quality of evidence, opportunities presented by administrative data, and challenges/strategies for data sharing.